rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

-It is worthwhile noticing that *green* and *red* marked evaluations indicate best, respectively worst, performances of an alternative on a criterion.
-In this example, we may hence notice that alternative *a03* is in fact best performing on four out of seven criteria.
+It is worthwhile noticing that *green* and *red* marked evaluations indicate *best*, respectively *worst*, performances of an alternative on a criterion.
+In this example, we may hence notice that alternative *a03* is in fact best performing on *four* out of *seven* criteria.

 Considering the given performance tableau, the ``BipolarOutrankingDigraph`` class constructor computes the characteristic value r(x S y) of a pairwise outranking relation "x S y" (see [BIS-2013]_) in a default valuation domain [-100.0,+100.0] with the median value 0.0 acting as indeterminate characteristic value.
 The semantics of r(x S y) are the following:
     1. If r(x S y) > 0.0 it is more *True* than *False* that *x outranks y*, i.e. alternative x is at least as well performing than alternative y **and** there is no considerable negative performance difference observed in disfavour of x,